Riduvarshini-S-R/Riduvarshini-S-R/README.md

 I'm a passionate towards coding and software development.
 I love working on frontend development and exploring new technologies.
 Here are a few things I'm currently interested in:

-- 🌱 I’m currently learning Full Stack Development and Cloud
+- 🌱 Full Stack Development
+- 🌱 Cloud Technologies

 - 📫 How to reach me: riduvarshini.s.r@gmail.com

 ## 💻 Languages and Tools